Ahmed I: Architect and service to Islam

-Sultan Ahmed constructed the Sultan Ahmed Mosque, the magnum opus of the Ottoman architecture, across from the Hagia Sophia.
+Sultan Ahmed constructed the Sultan Ahmed Mosque across from the Hagia Sophia.
 The sultan attended the breaking of the ground with a golden pickaxe to begin the construction of the mosque complex.
 An incident nearly broke out after the sultan discovered that the Blue Mosque contained the same number of minarets as the grand mosque of Mecca.
-Ahmed became furious at this fault and became remorseful until the Shaykh-ul-Islam recommended that he should erect another minaret at the grand mosque of Mecca and the matter was solved.
+Ahmed became furious at this fault and became remorseful until the Shaykh al-Islām recommended that he should erect another minaret at the grand mosque of Mecca and the matter was solved.